 Besides unmanaged diabetes, other causes exist for hyperglycemia.
 For example, stress and anxiety might lead to inconsistent management of diabetes, according to

 Physical activity and diet might also help keep your blood sugar within the target range.
 But in certain situations, exercise is not appropriate and insulin may be needed.
 Talk with your doctor about how to best manage your blood sugar.

 Over time, poorly managed glucose negatively affects your body.
 With frequently high blood glucose levels, you may start to experience the following:

 - numbness and tingling of hands and feet

 - skin infections

 - severe dehydration

-As with many medical conditions, it’s easier to deal with glucose issues before they get too advanced.
-Healthy glucose levels are an important part of keeping a body working at its best.
-Eating a healthy, well-rounded diet, supplemented with exercise, is essential.
+As with many medical conditions, it’s easier to deal with glucose issues before they get too much headway.
+Plus, healthy glucose levels are essential to keeping your body working at its best.

 A nutritious, well-rounded diet, supplemented with exercise, is part of prevention and treatment plans when available.
 For some people, though, this isn’t enough.

 People with diabetes may have trouble maintaining healthy and consistent glucose levels.
 If you’re living with diabetes, closely monitoring your glucose levels is an effective way to help avoid complications.